szeidler/composer-patches-cli/README.md

 ### Patch Enable

-The patch enable function enables the patching functionality in your root composer.json and creates a patch file if not existing.
+The patch enable function enables the patching functionality in your root composer.json.
+It will create empty patches definition in your composer.json or add a separate composer patch file, when using the `--file` option.

 The patch enable command accepts the following options.

-* `--file` Filename of the composer patch file to be created (default: composer.patches.json')
+* `--file` Filename of the composer patch file to be created

 Example: